Adult Learning to Play Violin with violinlab.com

 A pervasive myth in our society is the belief that children are automatically best suited at picking up new skills, especially when it comes to musical instruments like the violin.
 What most people don’t realize is the majority of kids enrolled in music programs quit or never achieve advanced levels of playing.

 The small subset of kids that do excel, have benefitted from many years of consistent instruction, intense parental support, and countless hours of practice.
-Many people underestimate the dedication and time required for children to become proficient and tend to assume that kids are just naturally going to be great at whatever they do.
+Many people underestimate the dedication and time required for children to become proficient, and tend to assume that kids are just naturally going to be great at whatever they do.

 Advantages of the Adult Mind in Learning Violin